seligerit/workshop20190411/slides.md

 ### Definition

-*„DevOps is also characterized by operations staff making use many of the same techniques as developers for their systems work.“* [🔗](https://theagileadmin.com/what-is-devops/)
+*„DevOps is also characterized by operations staff making use of many of the same techniques as developers for their systems work.“* [🔗](https://theagileadmin.com/what-is-devops/)

 --